Soft-CAM: Making black box models self-explainable for medical image analysis: Implementation details

 Fundus images were preprocessed by cropping them to a square shape using a circle-fitting method as described in \cite{Mueller_fundus_circle_cropping}.
 All datasets were then resized to $512 \times 512$ pixels, except for the retinal OCT dataset, which was resized to $496 \times 496$ to better match its original lower resolution.
 Image intensities were normalized using the mean and standard deviation computed from the respective training sets.

-During training, consistent data augmentation strategies were applied across all datasets.
+During training, standard transformations were applied across all datasets.
 These included flipping, rotation, random cropping, and translation, each applied with a fixed probability.
 For the Kaggle dataset, which contains color fundus images, additional color augmentations were introduced to improve generalization.